davidmlentz/davidmlentz.github.io/liquid.md

 # Displaying custom messages with the case tag

 The `case` tag can help you easily customize your content.
 Combined with `when` and `else`, `case` allows you to present different messages in different circumstances.
-This can be useful, for example, when you want to tailor a message on the order status page of checkout to users based on their country.
+This can be useful, for example, when you want to tailor a message to a shopper based on their country.

-Case functions as if...then logic.
-In the example below, the page displays a custom greeting based on the value of the country variable.
+In the example below, the page displays a custom greeting based on the value of the `country` variable.

 ```liquid
 {% assign country = 'GB' %}